EStog/PathEx/docs/source/overview.rst

 .. [#] ``{`` and ``}`` are used to specify a set of concurrent tasks.

-Using threads
-^^^^^^^^^^^^^

-Next, create a :class:`~.Synchronizer` that will serve as a manager of the execution flow.
-Threads as execution units will be explained in this section.
-The case of processes will be explained in :ref:`another <using-processes>`.
+Next, if you are using threads, create a :class:`~.Synchronizer` that will serve as a manager of the execution flow.

-In the case of threads as execution units, create a direct instance of :class:`~.Synchronizer`.

-.. testcode:: threads_register,threads_region
+.. testcode:: threads_decorator,threads_contextmanager

    from pathex import Synchronizer

    sync = Synchronizer(exp)

-There are two recommended ways of marking portions of code as tasks code to be synchronized.
-The first is by decorating functions with :meth:`~pathex.managing.manager.Manager.register`.
+In the case of processes, use :func:`~.get_synchronizer` instead:

+.. testcode:: processes_decorator,processes_contextmanager

+   from pathex import Tag, get_synchronizer

+   sync = get_synchronizer(exp)

+To mark a function as a region to be synchronized use :meth:`~pathex.managing.manager.Manager.region`.
+It can be used in the case of threads as well as in the case of processes.
 For example:

-.. testcode:: threads_register
+.. testcode:: threads_decorator,processes_decorator

-   from collections import deque

-   shared_buffer = deque()

-   @sync.register(writer)
+   @sync.region(writer)
-   def append(x):
+   def append(shared_buffer, x):
        shared_buffer.append(x)

-   @sync.register(reader)
+   @sync.region(reader)
-   def get_top():
+   def get_top(shared_buffer):
        try:
           x = shared_buffer[0]
        except Exception: